Why I chose Frøya: the operating decision

 The operating logic

-When I think about the arc from Lagos through the UK through Sweden to this island, I do not see a wandering path.
+When I think about the arc from the UK through years of building to this island, I do not see a wandering path.
 I see a formation sequence.

-The origin is Nigerian.
 The formation is British.
-Brighton, Leicester, Newcastle — that is where the academic rigour, the communication standards, and the professional discipline were built.
-Software engineering at undergraduate level.
-Signal processing and communications at postgraduate level.
+London is where most of my professional life was built: the acumen, the execution standards, the discipline of working in an environment where ambiguity is not tolerated.
+The academic grounding came through UK universities (Brighton, Leicester, Newcastle): software engineering at undergraduate level, signal processing and communications at postgraduate level.
 These are not soft disciplines.
 They teach you to think in systems, to care about what actually works rather than what sounds good in a meeting.

-Sweden gave me the decade I needed to build the framework without the noise that might have derailed it earlier.
+The formation period gave me the time to develop the framework without the noise that might have derailed it earlier.

 Norway is the deployment.
 Frøya is the specific address where that deployment makes the most sense, because the market here is real, the problems are concrete, and there is genuine work to be done.